xajnx/ChatIRC/README.md

 - A `Makefile` target `make build` runs the script.
 The resulting binary will appear under `dist/`.

-## Distribution & monetization notes

-- Add a GitHub repository and create releases for the binaries.
-You can sell/provide releases behind a payment system (Gumroad, Ko-fi) or use a donate model.
-Ensure your README explains storage of `openapi_key` and does not include private keys.

 ## Security & privacy

 - Do NOT commit your `openapi_key` file into version control.
 It's ignored via `.gitignore`.